MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

   - `expression`

 - `Measure-Object`
-  - Not supported in PowerShell 5.1 and lower.
-Only supports a script block for the expression, not a hashtable.
+  - Only supports a script block for the expression, not a hashtable.
+  - Not supported in PowerShell 5.1 and older.

 - `Select-Object`
   - `name`/`label` - optional